By Billy Smith

-Our guide, on the other hand, looked as if he’d never heeded his own quiet voice of reason and had roped just about everything; Byron’s chiseled faced, dotted with a few well-placed scars, let me believe he didn’t possess that voice of caution.
+Our guide, on the other hand, looked as if he’d never heeded his own quiet voice of reason and had roped just about everything; Byron’s chiseled faced, dotted with a few well-placed scars, let me to believe he didn’t possess that voice of caution.

 Alerted to the prairie dog town, we slowly guided our horses through the labyrinth of holes looking for both footfall space and a coiled wad of muscle and fangs, which we located almost immediately.

 Byron freed his rope from his rope strap, tightened his loop down to the hondo, making a wad of treated nylon that was too small and incapable of capturing anything.
 He made a single Houlihan-styled, clockwise, loopless swing and followed that with a whip-action, underhanded toss.
 It reached a couple dozen feet forward and snapped the venomous menace’s bulbous head back, breaking its neck.
 His horse never flinched.
 The rattler writhed, coiled and slowly gave itself to the desert sand, dead.
 My young son sat on his horse, wide-eyed, and watched the whole thing.

 After a silent 10 seconds or so, as we watched the disturbed dust slowly replace itself around the prairie dog hole, Byron and I had a brief exchange.